-1. Numbe r and extent o f rills: None

-- 2. Presence of water flow patterns: Water flow patterns are rare to common dependent on site location relative to major inflow areas.
-Water flow patterns are typically short, ending in depressional areas where water ponds. - 3.
+- 1. Number and extent of rills: None - 2.
+Presence of water flow patterns: Waterflow patterns are rare to common depending on site location relative to major inflow areas.
+Waterflow patterns are typically short, ending in depressional areas where water ponds. - 3.
 Number and height of erosional pedestals or terracettes: None

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 80% 5.
-Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None 7.
+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground up to 80% - 5.
+Number of gullies and erosion associated with gullies: None - 6.
+Extent of wind scoured, blowouts and/or depositional areas: None - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage of grasses and annual & perennial forbs) expected to move distance of slope length during periods of intense summer convection storms.
-Persistent litter (large woody material) will remain in place except during unusual flooding events.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values will range from 1 to 4.
-(To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure of soil surface will be weak or thick platy.
-Soil surface colors are pale browns and soils are typified by an ochric epipedon.
-Organic matter is less than 1.0 percent.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Rare flooding and brief ponding may occur during the winter months.
-Runoff is low.
-Deep-rooted bunchgrasses (i.e., Indian ricegrass) increase infiltration.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Massive subsurface layers or calcic horizons are normal for this site and are not to be interpreted as compaction.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values will range from 1 to 4.
+(To be field tested.) - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure of soil surface will be moderate to strong medium platy.
+The soil surface will crust.
+Soil surface colors are white or pale browns and soils are typified by a natric horizon near the surface.
+Organic matter is less than 1.0 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The soils have slow permeability and brief ponding may occur during the winter months.
+The surface layer will also crust resulting in poor infiltration.
+Sparse shrub canopy and associated litter provide little protection from raindrop impact.
+Runoff is slow to moderately rapid. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Subsoil natric or argillic horizons are normal for this site and are not to be interpreted as compaction.